 - They are also involved in the Kenya Hunger Safety Net program in which the government transfers Kshs 20 billion ($200 million) a year to people over 70 years.

-- Visiting economist John Kay gave a lecture where he advised that Kenya should develop local financial solution and not adopt western financial models.
+- Visiting economist John Kay gave a lecture where he advised that Kenya should develop local financial solutions and not adopt western financial models.